 These standards do not include correspondence subject to statutory service standards.
 For example, requests for information under the General Data Protection Regulation 2018 (GDPR), the Freedom of Information Act 2000 or the Environmental Information Regulations 2004.

-Graph 1 shows that we have provided a substantive response to firm’s email/web form/webchat correspondence within 2 working days (CM1.1b) 93.1% of the time and letter within 5 working days (CM1.1c) 91.9% of the time.
-These are both reporting as green as they are above our voluntary target of 90% however they have both reduced compared to 2018.
+Graph 1 shows that we have provided a substantive response to firms’ email/web form/webchat correspondence within 2 working days 95.3% of the time.
+For letters, this has been within 5 working days 98.7% of the time.
+These are both above our voluntary target of 90% and have both increased compared to 2019.

-We aim for unanswered telephone calls directly to the Contact Centre to be no more than 5% (voluntary target) for both firms (CM2.3) and consumers (CM3.1).
-We have achieved this target (as shown in graph 3) this year for both firms and consumers and have reduced the number of unanswered calls from firms from 2% to 1.8% but unanswered calls from consumers increased from 1.6% to 2%.
+We aim for no more than 5% of unanswered telephone calls for both firms and consumers.
+This is a voluntary target.
+We have achieved this target (as shown in graph 3) this year for both consumers and firms and have reduced the number of unanswered calls from firms from 2% to 1.3%.

 We are frequently contacted by telephone so answering calls quickly is important.
-We have set a voluntary target to answer 80% of calls from consumers (CM2.4) and firms (CM3.2) within 20 seconds.
-Graph 4 that we have achieved this for both consumers and firms.
+We have set a voluntary target to answer 80% of calls from consumers and firms within 20 seconds.
+Graph 4 shows that we have achieved this target for both groups.

 Calls directed via the switchboard and direct calls to others in the organisation are not subject to the above standards.

-We offer our customers a post-call survey to measure our Customer Contact Centre’s performance.
+We offer our customers a post-call survey to measure our performance.
+This survey gives consumers and firms an opportunity to rate the expertise of our associates, the overall service received and leave additional comments.
+Firms can also rate the overall ease of use of dealing with the FCA and its systems and consumers can state how well they have understood their next steps based on our guidance.
 The standards below reflect our latest customer satisfaction score.
 We are reviewing our current service standards in line with our commitment to improve our service.
 We have set a voluntary target of 80% satisfaction for both telephony and correspondence.
-We have separated the standards for consumers (CS2.1) and firms (CS2.2).
+We have separated the standards for consumers and firms.

-Our correspondence satisfaction scores have improved following our work to ensure that our written communications are free of jargon and easy to understand.
+Our correspondence satisfaction scores have improved following our work to ensure our written communications are free of jargon and easy to understand.
 Our webchat channel is liked and consistently scored highly by consumers.
-Through our analysis of low scoring surveys and review of consumer feedback, we have identified areas for improvement which we anticipate will help us achieve the target in the future.
-These include increasing the availability of webchat and the promotion of its use, along with speaking with consumers on the phone, where possible, to discuss their query.
+Through our analysis of low scoring surveys and review of consumer feedback, we identified areas for improvement which helped us achieve the target in 2020.
+These included increasing the availability of webchat and promoting its use, along with speaking with consumers on the phone where possible to discuss their question.
 Graph 5 shows the results from consumers.

-Our SLAs are paused if we have to seek more information externally, for example from a constituency office, a firm or to another organisation.
+Our SLAs are paused if we must seek more information externally, for example from a constituency office, a firm or to another organisation.
 So, the period it takes us to respond can be longer than the reported SLA.

-We have set a voluntary target of 80% (CM5.1a) to provide a substantive reply to letters from MPs within 15 working days and a voluntary target of 100% (CM5.1b) to respond within 20 days.
+We have set a voluntary target of 80% to provide a substantive reply to letters from MPs within 15 working days and a voluntary target of 100% to respond within 20 days.

-We received a total of 405 letters and we replied to 329 within the SLA, as shown in graph 8.
-Several letters exceeded the 20 day SLA because they were particularly complex and sensitive.
-They required a lot of additional attention and internal and external input from numerous areas.
-If a letter takes longer or is likely to take longer than 20 days we inform the MP’s office.
+We had several letters exceeding the 20 day SLA, as shown in graph 8.
+These letters were particularly complex and sensitive and required considerable additional attention and internal and external input from a number of areas.
+Where a letter takes longer or is likely to take longer than 20 days, we always inform the Parliamentarian’s office.